It never gets easier, you just get faster

-MCCC have active men’s and women’s racing teams who participate in local events and competitions across a range of racing disciplines and are always happy to welcome and support any members who are interested in getting involved, or just want to know a little more before making any commitment.
+MCCC have active individuals who participate in local and national events and competitions across a range of racing disciplines and are always happy to welcome and support any members who are interested in getting involved, or just want to know a little more before making any commitment.

-MCCC club is fully affiliated to British Cycling (BC) and Cycling Time Trials (CTT) organisations allowing access to a wide range of events.
+MCCC is fully affiliated to British Cycling (BC) and Cycling Time Trials (CTT) allowing access to a wide range of regional and national events.

 Time trials are a great entry into the world of cycle racing.
 The simplest form of racing: ride a specified distance as fast as you can on your own.
-All you need is a bike (Any racing bike.
-Doesn’t need to be a special TT machine), helmet and a rear light.
-The standard distances are 10 and 25 miles ridden on official open road routes.
+All you need is a bike (Any racing bike, it doesn’t need to be a special TT machine), helmet and a rear light.
+The standard distances are 10 and 25 miles ridden on approved courses.

 Have a go.
 Set a personal best time (PB), then come back to try and beat it.
 Simple!